 Students may request reconsideration of the marks awarded for assessment tasks within 48 hours of the task being returned.
 Students will be required to complete an Assessment Appeal Form.
-The process of reconsideration will involve the teacher concerned, the KLA Leader of Learning and the Assistant Principal (Learning).
+The process of reconsideration will involve the teacher concerned, the KLA Leader of Learning and the Director of Curriculum.